jewelsofthought/neshama/site/posts/qkab/talmud_sefirot.md

   <figcaption>Wave of Time</figcaption>
 </figure>

 Because we awaken here, in this wave, we can only begin to work from this space.
-Just as G!d started from a point, and expanded equally, producing the sphere, so we “start” from a point in G!d’s consciousness, except that we are not so fortunate as to expand equally from the centre, but expand according to environmental and inherited conditions, but expand we do, nevertheless.
+Just as G!d started from a point, and expanded equally, producing the sphere, so we "start" from a point in G!d's consciousness, except that we are not so fortunate as to expand equally from the centre, but expand according to environmental and inherited conditions, but expand we do, nevertheless.

 In the Divine realm, it could be said that the point and the circle emerged simultaneously, for it occurred in a place without time nor space.